Refaktr/WordGuess/README.md

 ## 🙏 Acknowledgments

-- Inspired by the original Wordle game by Josh Wardle
+- Inspired by word-guessing games and puzzle mechanics
 - Word lists compiled from various public domain dictionaries
 - Built as a learning project to practice Python programming
+- Created as an original implementation of word-guessing gameplay

 ## 🐛 Known Issues